falsidge/mocookies/README.md

 If I can find out how to make a "Pan" item return itself in recipes that use it, I can have this Pan item (stick + iron) used for certain recipes like Breaded Chicken (pan + egg + bread + chicken)...

-pizza? beet icecream? chocolate croissants? chocolate (choco bar)?
+pizza? chocolate croissants?

+genuinely no idea how mixins work, so I'll probably experiment with them in a blank project before trying to shoehorn them into this